apache/pdfbox-docs/content/3.0/migration.md

 # PDFBox 3.0 Migration Guide

 <p class="alert alert-warning">Work in progress!
-This is guide is improved over time.
+This is guide will be improved over time.
 If you believe there is
 a missing topic, open an issue or help us with a contribution to improve the guide.
 </p>